VedprakashRAD/IT-Asset-Management-System/README.md

    The authentication system uses Flask-Login for session management and Bcrypt for secure password hashing.
 When a user registers, their password is hashed using Bcrypt before storage.
 During login, the entered password is hashed and compared with the stored hash.
 The system also implements role-based access control, where certain routes and actions are restricted to users with admin privileges.

 3. **Form Validation**
-   All input forms use Flask-WTF and WTForms for validation and CSRF protection.
-For example, the asset creation form validates that required fields like name and serial number are provided, that serial numbers are unique, and that dates and costs are in the correct format.
-This prevents invalid data from entering the system and protects against cross-site request forgery attacks.
+   All forms of input utilize Flask-WTF and WTForms for CSRF protection and validation.
+As an example, the asset creation form validates that necessary fields such as name and serial number are entered, that serial numbers are unique, and that dates and costs are properly formatted.
+This keeps bad data out of the system and helps prevent cross-site request forgery attacks.

 4. **Responsive Interface**
-   The user interface is built using Bootstrap 5, making it mobile-friendly and accessible on various devices.
+  The user interface is developed on Bootstrap 5, thus it is mobile-responsive and runs on different devices.
 The templates use Jinja2 for dynamic content rendering, with conditional logic to show different options based on user roles.
 For instance, delete buttons are only shown to administrators, while regular users can only see and edit their assigned assets.

 5. **Theme Management**
    The application implements a modern light/dark theme system with automatic detection of system preferences.
 The theme system uses CSS variables for consistent styling across the application and JavaScript for theme toggling and persistence.
 The UI adapts seamlessly between themes, ensuring proper contrast and readability in both modes.